thecyrilcril/BingHR/README.md

 ## Final Notes
 - The hamburger(menu) icon in the bottom-left expands or collapses the menu
-- The permission rights at the bottom of both of each forms are submitted as soon as the checkboxes are checked, the submit buttons only submit the form above it.
+- The permission rights at the bottom each forms are submitted as soon as the check boxes are checked or unchecked, the submit buttons only submit the form above it.
 - The permission / Rights association are also global as permissions are shared across multiple users.